MarcStan/share-emergency-contacts/README.md

 * insurance details (name, insurance number, contact information)
 * Full contact details of emergency contact person (TODO: allow more than 1 emergency contact?)

-All information is fully optional!
+All information is **optional**!
 Only fill out what you want to share.

 ## 2. Share your information